 Many users will get chances during their work day and abstain, they’ll pass through Victoria’s Secret, swimming pools and so on without undue inconvenience.
 Many will abstain if they have to sleep on the couch temporarily to make space for a visitor, or are themselves visiting.
 Even in Go-Go bars or nudist beaches there have been no riots.
 Users are almost pleased for someone or something to say they cannot view porn.
 In fact, users who want to quit get a secret pleasure out of going for long periods without harem visits, giving them hope that perhaps one day they’ll never want it.

 The real problem when stopping is brainwashing, an illusion of entitlement that internet porn is some sort of prop or reward and life will never be the same without it.
 Far from turning you off internet porn, all that cutting down accomplishes is leaving you feeling insecure and miserable, convincing you that the most precious thing on this earth is the new clip you missed, that there’s no way you’ll be happy again without seeing it.

 There is nothing more pathetic than the user who’s been trying to cut down.
 Suffering from the delusion that the less porn they watch, the less they’ll want to visit online harems.
 The reverse is true, the less they watch porn, the longer they suffer withdrawal pangs and the more they ‘enjoy’ the relief of relieving them.
-However, they’ll notice their favorite genre isn’t hitting the spot.
+However, they’ll notice their favourite genre isn’t hitting the spot.
 But that won’t stop them, if the tube sites were dedicated to only one star or genre no user would ever go more than once.